plexil-bh/plexil_docs/_build/html/_sources/GettingStarted/Tutorial.rst.txt

    }

 We named this node ``Drive``.
 Now lets make our program do something!
-Plexil programs interact with their environment using commands provided by the system you are automating.
+|PLEXIL| programs interact with their environment using commands provided
+by the system you are automating.
 Let's declare and use the utility command ``pprint()``.